-4.1 'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco, Vapes/E-Cigarettes, and solvents, over the counter and prescribed drugs, and illegal drugs such as cannabis, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc. 'Drugs' also include New Psychoactive Substances (NPS) often referred to as 'Legal Highs'.
+4.1 'Drugs' here are taken to mean those that are legal, such as alcohol, tobacco, Vapes/E-Cigarettes and solvents, over the counter and prescribed drugs, and illegal drugs such as cannabis (all associates forms, including, but not limited to edibles, THC pens etc), oral tobacco products e.g. snus, ecstasy, amphetamines, heroin, crack/cocaine, LSD, etc. 'Drugs' also include New Psychoactive Substances (NPS) often referred to as 'Legal Highs'.